Storm Eunice – see which parts of Mid Sussex are still without power and when it will come back on

-UK Power Networks’ online map is showing that areas in Burgess Hill, Haywards Heath, Handcross and Hurstpierpoint are still being affected.
+UK Power Networks’ online map is showing that areas in Burgess Hill, Haywards Heath, Cuckfield, Ditchling and Hurstpierpoint are still being affected.

 Here is your guide to the power cuts in Mid Sussex and when you can expect the power to come back on.